Pipe Viewer: Online Manual

 -R PID, --remote PID

-If PID is an instance of pv that is already running, -R PID will cause that instance to act as though it had been given this instance's command line instead.
-For example, if pv -L 123K is running with process ID 9876, then running pv -R 9876 -L 321K will cause it to start using a rate limit of 321KiB instead of 123KiB.
-Note that some options cannot be changed while running, such as -c, -l, -f, -D, -E, and -S.
+Remotely control another instance of pv with process ID PID, making it act as though it had been given this instance's command line.
+For example, if “pv --rate-limit 123K” is running with process ID 9876, then running “pv --remote 9876 --rate-limit 321K” will cause process 9876 to start using a rate limit of 321KiB instead of 123KiB.
+Note that some options cannot be changed while running, such as “--cursor”, “--line-mode”, “--force”, “--delay-start”, “--skip-errors”, and “--stop-at-size”.

 -P FILE, --pidfile FILE

 Save the process ID of pv in FILE.
 The file will be replaced if it already exists, and will be removed when pv exits.
-While pv is running, it will contain a single number - the process ID of pv - followed by a newline.
+While pv is running, FILE will contain a single number - the process ID of pv - followed by a newline.

 -h, --help